npuHQecca/Quiver-Dating-app/README.md

 Hi, thats my first open repository)

-Quiver - my first big project in which i'm really interested...
+Quiver is my first big project that I'm really interested in.....
-It's gonna be a Tinder, but where i'm gonna be one male
+It will be a Tinder, but where I will be the only male.